How to prevent identity theft

 According to the Federal Trade Commission (FTC) millions of people have their identities stolen each year.
-Identity theft can wreak havoc on your life and your credit...but there are steps you can take to help prevent it and ways to recover from it if you become a victim.
+Identity theft can wreak havoc on your life and your credit, but there are steps you can take to help prevent it and ways to recover from it if it happens to you.

 What is identity theft?

 Identity theft is when someone uses your personal identification information, such as your name, address, Social Security number, driver’s license number, or any other identifying information to commit fraud.
 Your information might be used to obtain additional credit, establish bank accounts or make purchases, all in your name, leaving you on the hook for debts you didn’t accrue.

 There are many ways identity thieves can gain access to your information.
 For example, they might acquire it through blatant theft, such as hacking into data systems and stealing personal information, or they might obtain it through trickery by convincing people to give away their information in a phishing scam.

 The good news is there are some simple actions you can take that can help you prevent your identity from being used for someone else’s financial gain at your expense.